-All camps will be closed on Independence Day, July 4, 2022.
+All camps will be closed on Independence Day, July 4, 2022; camp fees will be adjusted to reflect the loss of one day that week.

 PROHIBITIONS

 - Parking in any fire lane or unauthorized parking space when dropping off or picking up your child is prohibited.
 Due to safety issues we will contact the local authorities or a towing service to remove any vehicles parked illegally at the owner's expense.
 Repeated incidents of unauthorized parking may result in your child being dismissed from the program. - Use of spray aerosols shall be prohibited when children are in attendance at the camp site (example spray on sunscreen). - No smoking of any tobacco products will be allowed on the premises during hours of operation. - To protect the privacy of the children and YMCA staff, the use of cellular phones or other devices with cameras are prohibited in the program area.